howardlau1999/simple-kv/README.md

 The key length is fixed 8 bytes, and the value is fixed 256 bytes.

+The client supports 4 operations:

+- Get(Key)
+    - Returns the value with Status FOUND if found
+    - Returns null value with Status NOT_FOUND if not found
+- Put(Key, Value)
+    - Returns OK if success
+    - If the Key already exists, update its value
+- Delete(Key)
+    - Returns OK if success
+    - If the Key does not exists, nothing happens
+- Scan(MinKey, MaxKey, Callback)
+    - Scan key-value pairs from MinKey to MaxKey (included)
+    - For each pair scanned, invoke the callback with key-value pair as argument

 ## Build

 The demo client will be built into `build/client` and the demo server will be built into `build/server`